qileng/T0/README.md

 1. From top-left corner of the Xcode window, You will see `HALP>Some Device` right next to `Run` and `Stop`.
 2. Click the device button, from the drop-down menu, choose `iPhone 8`.
 3. Click run.
 4. Wait for simulator to boot and app will automatically launch after the simulator boots.
+Click `Allow` when asked for approval of notifications.

 #### 2. Run the App on your device (iPhone 8 or same size device including iPhone 7&6s)<br/>